ga4gh/data-security/AAI/AAIConnectProfile.md

             more than 1 hour, the Visa Issuer should expect Claim Clearinghouses to use [Access Token Polling](#at-polling) and MUST provide a means to revoke Visa Access Tokens.
-The /aaitoken endpoint MUST return an HTTP status 401 as per [RFC6750 section 3.1](https://tools.ietf.org/html/rfc6750#section-3.1)
+The `/aaitoken` or `/userinfo` endpoint MUST return an HTTP status 401 as per [RFC6750 section 3.1](https://tools.ietf.org/html/rfc6750#section-3.1)
             when provided an Visa Access Token that has completed the revocation process.